FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 In this [Shadertoy demo](https://www.shadertoy.com/view/4djSDy), the floor is evaluated *per-pixel* against the rigidly defined mathematical description of the sphere to get a soft, non-noisy, non-flickering occlusion contribution from the hovering ball.
 This implementation is ***analytical***.
 Not just spheres, there are [analytical approaches](https://research.nvidia.com/sites/default/files/pubs/2010-06_Ambient-Occlusion-Volumes/McGuire10AOV.pdf) also for complex geometry.

-By extension, Unreal Engine has distance field approaches for [Soft Shadows](https://dev.epicgames.com/documentation/en-us/unreal-engine/distance-field-soft-shadows-in-unreal-engine) and [Ambient Occlusion](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-distance-field-ambient-occlusion-in-unreal-engine), though one may argue, that this type of signed distance field rendering doesn't fit the description, considering the distance field is precalculated into a 3D texture.
+By extension, Unreal Engine has distance field approaches for [Soft Shadows](https://dev.epicgames.com/documentation/en-us/unreal-engine/distance-field-soft-shadows-in-unreal-engine) and [Ambient Occlusion](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-distance-field-ambient-occlusion-in-unreal-engine), though one may argue, that this type of signed distance field rendering doesn't fit the description of *analytical*, considering the distance field is precalculated into a 3D texture.

 ### Implementation
 Let's dive into the sauce.
 We work with [signed distance fields](https://www.youtube.com/watch?v=62-pRVZuS5c), where for every point that we sample, we know the distance to the desired shape.
 This information may be baked into a texture as done for [SDF text rendering](https://github.com/Chlumsky/msdf-atlas-gen) or maybe be derived *per-pixel* from a mathematical formula for simpler shapes like [bezier curves or hearts](https://iquilezles.org/articles/distfunctions2d/).